PioCang/wingz-assessment/README.md

 ## Some Design choices
-1. In the spec, primary the format `id_<model_name`.
-I've simplified them to use `id` that's readily supplied by Django to be the primary keys per table.
+1. In the spec, primary keys take on the format `id_<model_name`.
+I've simplified them to use `id` that's readily supplied by Django to be the default primary key on any table.
 2. Similarly, Foreign Keys will use just `<model_name>` as the foreign key (but under the hood Django uses `<model_name>_id`).
-3. Users can't be hard-deleted, but are instead soft-deleted using an `is_active` flag.
-4. Ride deletions cascade into RideEvent deletions
+3. The instructions' wording leads me to believe that a majority of the optimization concerns center around the Ride List API.
+Therefore, I want to make it clear that my approach to this coding assessment places emphasis on the performance and optimization efforts _solely_ towards the **Ride List API**.
+With that said, no such optimization efforts were expended towards the rest of the CRUD operations on the rest of the models.

 ## 2 Using the app's APIs